johngardinerrovers/jgrtrees/index.md

 Come find us at 1st Glen Iris Scout Hall, 101 Glen Iris Road, Glen Iris ([map](//goo.gl/maps/sYDCt)) between 9:30am and 3pm on:

-*   Sunday 30th of November (pre-orders only)
+*   Sunday 29th of November (pre-orders only)
-*   Saturday 6th of December
+*   Saturday 5th of December
-*   Sunday 7th of December
+*   Sunday 6th of December
-*   Saturday 13th of December
+*   Saturday 12th of December
-*   Sunday 14th of December
+*   Sunday 13th of December
-*   Saturday 20th of December
+*   Saturday 19th of December
-*   Sunday 21st of December
+*   Sunday 20st of December

 Our premium trees are priced by the following: